mark-watson/Java-AI-Book/manuscript/semantic_web.md

 	[http://news.yahoo.com/s/nm/20080616/ts_nm/usa_flooding_dc_16/, Iowa City]
 ~~~~~~~~

-Here we use a query that is affected by using an OWL reasoner:
+Here we use a query that is affected by using an OWL reasoner (i.e., if OWL is not enabled there will be no query results):

 {lang="java",linenos=off}
 ~~~~~~~~